-Everyone starts as a Level 1 character with no class.
+Everyone starts as a Level l character with no class.
 (This joke is included pursuant to the requirements of the Munchkin System Reference Document, v2.3.)
 Munchkin characters may be either male or female.
-Your character's sex is the same as your own at the start of the game, unless you declare otherwise.
+Your character's sex matches the sex of the standie on the board.
+If you change sex, swap standies.